Kerry Gordy: Entertainment consulting, IP and other ventures

-In 1997, Gordy negotiated and obtained a three-act production deal with Interscope Records joint venture partner B-Rite Records.
+In 1997, Kerry Gordy negotiated and obtained a three-act production deal with Interscope Records joint venture partner B-Rite Records.
 The first release from that venture (Gospel Gangstaz) enjoyed success, reaching number three on Billboards Gospel album chart and was also nominated for a Grammy Award.
-Between 1998 and 2001 Gordy was awarded Gold, Platinum, Double Platinum, and Triple Platinum sales awards by the R.I.A.A. in commemoration of licensing Rick James', controlled compositions, Salt n Pepa's Brand New Project, Erykah Badu's Live Project and Mary J. Blige's Share my World and My Life projects respectively.
-He has over 40 Gold, Platinum and Diamond plaques.
+Between 1998 and 2001 Kerry Gordy was awarded Gold, Platinum, Double Platinum, and Triple Platinum sales awards by the R.I.A.A. in commemoration of licensing Rick James', controlled compositions, Salt n Pepa's Brand New Project, Erykah Badu's Live Project and Mary J. Blige's Share my World and My Life projects respectively.
+He has over 20 Gold and Platinum records and 1 Diamond record.

-In 1998, Gordy partnered with Gordon Bizar under the name Gordy-Bizar to securitize artists' and publishers' royalties.
+In 1998, Kerry Gordy partnered with Gordon Bizar under the name Gordy-Bizar to securitize artists' and publishers' royalties.
 Financing deals were signed with Alice Walton's investment banking firm Llama Company as well as Lehman Brothers.

-In 2003, Gordy signed a deal with Clear Channel Entertainment to produce his company's first theatrical venture, “Hear No Evil.”
+In 2003, Kerry Gordy signed a deal with Clear Channel Entertainment to produce his company's first theatrical venture, “Hear No Evil.”
 He also signed a worldwide deal with the William Morris Agency to be represented in that arena.

-In 2004, Gordy co-founded Siebers Style with Debbie Siebers who earlier that year struck a deal with BEACHBODY to sell the “Debbie Siebers Slim in 6” rapid weight loss program which grossed an excess of $250 million for Beach Body.
+In 2004, Kerry Gordy co-founded Siebers Style with Debbie Siebers who earlier that year struck a deal with BEACHBODY to sell the “Debbie Siebers Slim in 6” rapid weight loss program which grossed an excess of $250 million for Beach Body.
 Siebers later became the fitness expert on the reality show The Swan on Fox TV.
 Gordy negotiated two book deals for Siebers with Silverback Publishing entitled Energy Boost and Nutritional Makeover.

-In 2007, Gordy founded Kerry Gordy Enterprises, LLC., an intellectual property and branding company focused on entertainment.
+In 2007, Kerry Gordy founded Kerry Gordy Enterprises, LLC., an intellectual property and branding company focused on entertainment.
 He also closed a seven-figure publishing deal for his long-time client, partner, and friend, Bruce Fisher (Writer of several number one hits including the standard "You Are So Beautiful") with Evergreen Publishing.

-In recent years, Gordy has entered into a deal to produce The Last Dragon for Sony Pictures with John Davis, who has produced over 90 feature films that have earned over $4.8 Billion at the box office worldwide to date.
+In recent years, Kerry Gordy has entered into a deal to produce The Last Dragon for Sony Pictures with John Davis, who has produced over 90 feature films that have earned over $4.8 Billion at the box office worldwide to date.
 He also entered into a partnership with entertainment mogul Ted Field and Radar Pictures in an intellectual property joint venture.

-Gordy partnered with Stevie Wonder and the Duke Ellington School, in Washington, DC to raise $1 Million to help fund school programs, and support growing budget costs.
+Kerry Gordy partnered with Stevie Wonder and the Duke Ellington School, in Washington, DC to raise $1 Million to help fund school programs, and support growing budget costs.
 Because of Gordy's efforts, other celebrity musicians, including Sting, Paul Simon and Aretha Franklin, Smokey Robinson and Patti LaBelle, lent their talents to help raise over $100 million for the institution.
 Their efforts allowed the Duke Ellington school to build a new state of the art campus.